Sample · Decode+

 Personalized Nutrigenomics from DNA You Already Have

-The Nutrition & Methylation Report is $39 using raw data from 23andMe or AncestryDNA.
+Decode+ uses raw data from 23andMe or AncestryDNA — free to start, then a one-time $59 you own for life.
 Clinical nutrigenomic panels ordered through functional medicine providers can cost $200 or more and often require a new sample.

 Evidence-Based Nutrigenomics